SINTEF/rusty-chunkenc/docs/blog-post.md

-# Every bit counts, a journey into Prometheus' binary data
+# Every Bit Counts, a Journey Into Prometheus' Binary Data

 It was day five of what I thought would be a fun two-day side project, and I had identified a small bug.
 Was my code wrong, or the original code running on millions of computers for years wrong?
 I blamed my code, it's almost always my code.
 However, after too many hours of debugging, I eventually found the bug in the original code.